 The History of these Free Japanese Lessons

-After completing those three courses, I had learned to say a number of basic sentences and had learned thousands of Japanese words, but I still didn’t have a good grasp of Japanese grammar.
+These courses had helped me to learn to say a number of basic sentences and thousands of Japanese words, but I still didn’t have a good grasp of Japanese grammar.
 I didn’t fully understand the various ways that Japanese people “soften” their sentences to make them sound more humble or friendly.

 At this point in my studies, I had only a limited idea of the differences between “u” verbs and “ru” verbs or how to conjugate them in plain speech and polite speech.
 I didn’t know the passive, the causative or the passive causative verb tenses, in addition to many other details that one needs for a basic understanding of Japanese grammar.